junga-com/bg-atom-tree-view-toolbar/README.md

 Toggles the 'tree-view.hideIgnoredNames' configuration to hide and reveal hidden files in the tree view.

 #### btnColAll '1st Lvl'
 This is similar to collapses-all except it keeps the first level expanded.
-This is usefule when your tree view has only one project node. collapse-all results in only that one node being shown but that is not very interesting.
+This is useful when your tree view has only one project node. collapse-all results in only that one node being shown but that is not very interesting.

-#### btnReveal 'Auto Reveal'
+#### btnTrack 'Auto Track'
 This controls whether the tree selection changes to reflect the active editor pane as you focus different tabs.
 This relies on a change I submitted in March 2020 to the tree-view project and I am releasing this package before I know if it will be accepted.
 If the tree-view package you have does not have this change, this button will not be enabled even if its configuration is enabled.